coddingtonbear/timebook/README.rst

   usage: ``t in [--switch TIMESHEET] [NOTES...]``

   aliases: *start*

+**insert**
+  Insert a new entry into the current timesheet.
+Times must be in the YYYY-MM-DD HH:MM format, and all parameters should be quoted.

+  usage: ``t insert START END NOTE``

 **kill**
   Delete a timesheet.
 If no timesheet is specified, delete the current